v-pbartley/openhack-mc4h/Challenge-02/Readme.md

 3. Copy and paste the HL7v2 message into the body of the `Convert Data – HL7` request that you created in Postman*.

-4. After you paste the HL7v2 message, you will need to make some slight alterations so that the formatting of the message follows the example given in the `$convert-data` documentation.
+4. After you paste the HL7v2 message, you will need to make some character alterations so that the formatting of the message follows the example given in the `$convert-data` [documentation](https://docs.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/convert-data).

 *Optional – prepare the HL7v2 message in VS Code (with the HL7 extension installed) or in 7Edit first before pasting into the body of the Postman request.

 ## Step 3 - Convert Data

-1. Get a new Bearer token from the FHIR server via Postman.
+1. Get a new access token from AAD via Postman (`POST AuthorizeGetToken`).
 2. Execute the `Convert Data - HL7` request.

+After making the call, you should receive a FHIR bundle response with the with HL7v2 data.

 ## Step 4 - Convert C-CDA Data